 Patent Application Filing in India

-In accordance with the provisions of Patent Act, the inventor, his assignee or legal representative of deceased person, who before his death was either the inventor or assignee, can apply for patents at the head office of the Indian Patent Office or its branches depending upon in whose jurisdiction he resides or has a domicile or has a principle office of business.
+In accordance with the provisions of the Patent Act, the inventor, his assignee, or legal representative of a deceased person, who before his death was either the inventor or assignee, can apply for patents at the head office of the Indian Patent Office or its branches depending upon in whose jurisdiction he resides or has a domicile or has a principle office of business.

 Every application for a patent shall be made for one invention only or a group of inventions which are linked to each other by a single inventive concept.